Step 1: Overview

 To attach the cement board to the studs, you’ll need special 1-1/4 in. cement board screws (see Fig. B).
 These screws have a coating to resist corrosion, a special wide head with cutting flutes and hi-low threads for a strong grip.
 If you can’t find them at a home center, call tile specialty stores.
 If special screws aren’t available, attach the cement board with 1-1/2 in. hot-dipped galvanized roofing nails.

 You’ll also need a roll of 2-in. wide fiberglass mesh cement board tape and a 25-lb. bag of thin-set adhesive, both available at home centers.
+For the fiberglass mesh tape be sure to use the special, heavier type sold for use with thin-set mortar, as regular drywall mesh tape will rot.
 The thin-set is a cement-based powder that you mix with water or latex additive to form a thick paste, which is used to seal the seams in the board and can also be used to set the tile.

 Finally, you’ll need an 8 x 12-ft. piece of 4-mil plastic sheeting and some straight 2x4s.